deringur/OpticalTracking/README.md

 ## Summary

 At this point, after having established the connection between Motive and Slicer, I began to create a more accurate representation of the probe in Slicer's view, which calls for a 3D model of the specific probe being used ([<ins>OptiTrack Probe Kit</ins>](https://optitrack.com/accessories/measurement-tools/)).
 I identified the rigid body that was previously created to be a *probe* by collecting samples through the pivot calibration feature on the software, returning the (x, y, z) coordinates of the **tip** of the stylus in 3D space.
-These coordinates are key pieces of information for this project.
+With the accuracy being a key component to this project, I did some experimentation and discovered that these coordinates were accurate down to about a tenth of a millimeter (0.1 mm).

 ## Challenges